Digital-Grinnell/rootstalk-workflow/README.md

 Note that the `image` and `css` subdirectories shown above were created earlier by the _InDesign_ HTML export process.

+#### `main.py` Will NOT Overwrite Existing Article `.md` Files!
+It's important to note that the `main.py` script will NOT overwrite or replace any existing article `.md` files!
+If you want to generate new article `.md` files you must remove older files from the issue's `-web-resources` subdirectory first!

 #### Logfile Output
 Each run of the `main.py` script will create a corresponding `.log` file, or append timestamped output to an existing logfile is one already exists in the working directory.
 The name of the logfile will include the `year` and `term` of the issue that was processed.
 So, the `python3 ~/GitHub/rootstalk-workflow/main.py 2016 spring` example used above will create or append to a logfile named `2016-spring.log`.